-Greece is mostly known for endless beaches and islands; Crete is the most popular destination regarding hiking.
-Still, mainland Greece’s northern part boasts some spectacular mountain ranges, offering great opportunities for a hiking adventure away from the crowds.
-This itinerary, unique to The Natural Adventure Company, covers the top hiking regions of Northern Greece: the Astrakas plain in the Pindos mountains, the pinnacles of Meteora topped with ancient monasteries and the magic Olympus, the mountain of the Ancient Greek gods with the highest summits of Greece reaching almost 3000 m.
+Greece is mostly known for endless beaches and islands but mainland Greece’s northern Pindos Mountains boast some spectacular landscapes, offering great opportunities for a hiking adventure away from the crowds.
+This itinerary covers the top hiking regions of Northern Greece: the Astrakas plain in the Pindos mountains, the pinnacles of Meteora topped with ancient monasteries and the magic Olympus, the mountain of the Ancient Greek gods with the highest summits of Greece reaching almost 3000 m.

 The tour starts with a walk to the Astrakas refuge in the Pindos mountains’ alpine zone and a walk up to the famous Dragon Lake.
 Enjoy the Vikos Canyon’s spectacular views and descend the famous cobbled path of Scala Vradetou, built in the 18th century.
 You then head east to the spectacular Meteora rocks, where you will explore one of Greece’s most impressive sites.
 Walking around here is one of the greatest travel experiences in Europe.
 The monasteries appear to be suspended in the air atop of ancient rock pinnacles that have weathered away over time.
 The last part of the trip involves a three-day hiking challenge to the summits of the Olympus mountain range.
 From the village Litochoro, the route follows the Enipeas gorge to the old monastery Agios Dionysios.
 Through the thick forest of pine, eventually, the alpine zone is reached where the mountain huts are located.
 The goal is to reach the Skolio summit at 2911 m, whereafter the route continues along the ‘Zonaria’ to the Mousson plain.
 The descent is via the less trodden paths on the eastern slopes.